Section of Stability Theory and Mechanics of Controlled Systems

-Section of Stability Theory and Mechanics of Controlled Systems

 - Modular equations and fundamental problems of classical mechanics presented on January 31, 2019 and met with organized resistance, where deficient qualifications of A.S.
 Sumbatov, S.V.
 Pikulin, A.A.
 Burov and S.Ya.
 Stepanov were vividly exposed as V.I.
 Vlasov rushed to prematurely terminate his ill-organized seminar, which (nevertheless) turned out being a success.
 The talk, along with the subsequent discussion, was eventually translated to English, with Francois Lamarche and Simon Kreymerman as translation editors.
 My talk subsequently propmted a “new task for senior students by Victor Sazonov” (received on April 7, 2019) for discussion at a methodical seminar of the Department of Theoretical Mechanics and Mechatronics of MSU.
 The new assignment required a clarifying response (sent on April 26, 2019).

 - Complex periods, time reversibility and duality in classical mechanics coauthored with Francois Lamarche (Teledyne LeCroy, USA) and presented on November 26, 2019 at the Russian Interdisciplinary Temporology Seminar in MSU.
 My talk prompted a sharp, yet expediently settled, discussion with Oleg Zubelevich.

 - On forming basic integration skills for freshmen presented on May 12, 2021 at the Scientific and Methodical Seminar of the Department of Mathematics in the National University of Science and Technology MISiS.

-- Two talks were delivered on September 1, 2022 at the Seminar on the History of Mathematics of the Saint Petersburg Department of the Steklov Mathematical Institute of the Russian Academy of Sciences.
+- Two talks were delivered on September 1, 2022 and March 2, 2023 at the Seminar on the History of Mathematics of the Saint Petersburg Department of the Steklov Mathematical Institute of the Russian Academy of Sciences.
 The set of slides of the first talk “on the second memoir of the last letter of Évariste Galois” is a subset of the slides of the second talk on “Modular equations and Galois elliptic function”.

 Selected Workshops and Conferences